2012–13 Indiana Hoosiers men's basketball team

 The 2012–13 Indiana Hoosiers men's basketball team represented Indiana University in the 2012–13 college basketball season.
-Their head coach was Tom Crean, in his fifth season with the Hoosiers.
-The team played its home games at Assembly Hall in Bloomington, Indiana, and was a member of the Big Ten Conference.
+During that season, head coach Tom Crean was in his fifth season with the Hoosiers.
+The team played its home games at Simon Skjodt Assembly Hall located in Bloomington, Indiana, and was a member of the Big Ten Conference.

 Indiana spent ten weeks ranked as the #1 team in the country.
 The Hoosiers won the outright Big Ten regular season title with a 14–4 record.
-Indiana went 7–1 against AP Top-25 teams during the season; no other Big Ten team had better than a .500 record in that category.
-However, all four of the team's regular season losses came against non-ranked Top-25 opponents.
-The Hoosiers were five games above .500 (7–2) in road games; no other Big Ten team was better than 1 game over .500 on the road in league play.
-The program fell in the Sweet Sixteen for the second consecutive year.
+Indiana went 7–1 against AP Top-25 teams during the season, an accomplishment no other Big Ten team better than a .500 record in that category had done.
+However, all four of the team's regular season losses came against non-ranked Top 25 opponents.
+The Hoosiers were five games above .500 (7–2) in road games.
+The program fell in the Sweet Sixteen for the second consecutive year, losing 61–50 to Syracuse.